 A Red Team exercise involves an expert team posing as real attackers performing a simulated attack to test how well your organization would withstand an actual attack.
 A Red Team exercise exposes vulnerabilities associated with applications, infrastructure, physical locations, and people.

-Through a Red Team exercise, it's possible for your organization to:
+A Cyber Threat Assessment, Through Red Team Testing, allows your organization to:

 - Assess whether attackers can breach the organization using attack vectors such as internet exposure, phishing, social engineering, wireless infrastructure, and physical vulnerability.

 - Determine whether attackers can reach pre-defined "High-Value Targets" once they gain initial access.

 - Measure whether the organization detects the different stages of the attacks.

 - Assess the resilience of the High-Value Targets in the context of a realistic attack.

 - Identify dependencies and weak points in the IT environment.